nearform/react-patterns-workshop/slides.md

 # Step 6: Before you start
 - This step builds upon the form you created in the last step
-- Copy and paste the code from the form into the form component in `FilterFormWithStyledInputChallenge.js`
+- Copy and paste the code from the form component in `FilterFormChallenge.js` into the form component in `FilterFormWithStyledInput.js`
 - If you didn't manage to complete the last step please copy and paste the code from  `FilterFormSolution.js` in `src/solutions/step-05-uncontrolled-components`

 ---